dayadam/news-scraper/README.md

 ## Getting Started

-In order for this application to run on your local computer, you must have Node.js installed as well as the required node modules.
+In order for this application to run on your local computer, you must have Node.js installed as well as the required node modules and a MongoDB database and server.

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.